How to apply for FEMA aid after Hurricanes Helene and Milton

 IRS assistance also available

-The Internal Revenue Services is also providing assistance to those living in FEMA-designated disaster areas.
+The Internal Revenue Service is also providing assistance to those living in FEMA-designated disaster areas.
 Taxpayers can call the IRS disaster hotline at 866-562-5227 for more information.

 Also, those whose property has been lost or damaged in a federally declared disaster may qualify to claim a casualty loss deduction and get a larger refund.
 And taxpayers who’ve lost their records can get tax return transcripts online at www.irs.gov/individuals/get-transcript or request a copy of their tax return by filing Form 4506.